 Gary NielsenGary Nielsen has birded for more than 40 years in Butte county and beyond.
 A particular love are birds of open horizons, be they raptors or seabirds.
 Since retiring from teaching in 2007, he has spent more than a year in the seabird colonies of the NW Hawaiian Islands, including 11 months on Midway, among the 2 million Albatross.
 Events:

-Oscar RodriguezOscar Rodriguez is an environmental educator and California Certified Naturalist Instructor with over a decade of experience leading outdoor learning programs.
+Oscar RodriguezOscar Rodríguez is an environmental educator and California Certified Naturalist Instructor with over a decade of experience leading outdoor learning programs.
 A graduate of California State University, Chico, with a degree in Geography and City Planning, Oscar blends his academic background with his love for the environment.
 Based in Chico, CA, he is passionate about fostering a deeper connection to nature through interactive and inquiry-based education.
 Oscar has worked with the Chico Area Recreation & Park District and the Butte County Department of Education, where he developed and led environmental programs for diverse groups, including children, adults, and underserved communities.
 He has also volunteered with the Los Angeles Audubon Society, where he taught K-6 students hands-on outdoor learning curricula based on local natural history and STEM principles.
 Oscar is committed to creating inclusive and engaging learning experiences that connect participants to the natural world and highlight the importance of conservation.
 Events:

-John SeidJohn Seid taught elementary school children for 35 years and made it a point to teach them about the wonders of our natural world and our place in this amazing world.
+John SeidJohn Seid taught elementary school children for 35 years and made it a point to teach them about the wonders of nature and our place in this amazing world.
 Since we live in the Pacific Flyway, many units were done around birds that migrate here and also our local ones.
 John believes that if you know the name of something it brings you closer.
 He is an avid photographer, and you can find him all summer kayaking and all winter at the refuges around us with his faithful dog Lucy.
 Events:

 Joe SilveiraJoe Silveira (LAGUNA ECO) spent 36 years as a professional working in natural resources conservation -- over 29 years with the US Fish & Wildlife Service.
-He was primarily stationed at Sacramento National Wildlife (NWR) Refuge Complex, where he served as a Wildlife Biologist, and later as the Wildlife Refuge Manager, for Sacramento River NWR and the Steve Thompson North Central Valley Wildlife Management Area - Llano Seco Unit.
+He was primarily stationed at Sacramento National Wildlife (NWR) Refuge Complex, where he served as a Wildlife Biologist, and later as the Wildlife Refuge Manager, for Sacramento River NWR and the Steve Thompson North Central Valley Wildlife Management Area -- Llano Seco Unit.
 He led habitat restoration and management programs, and associated monitoring surveys and research investigation for riparian, floodplain, and basin habitats, such as mixed and oak forests, valley oak woodland, elderberry savanna, managed emergent marshes, native perennial grasslands, wildflower fields, vernal pools, and alkali meadows.
 He worked with diverse agencies, organizations, universities, and local ranchers, developing partnerships to create and maintain well-functioning refuge habitats, which represent the best of these remaining Great Valley Ecosystems.
-Joe currently works on natural resources conservation projects, consulting on topics which capture his interests and inspire his imagination.
+Joe currently works with natural resources science and conservation organizations -- Northern California Botanists, Northern California Regional Land Trust, San Francisco Estuary Institute -- advising on topics which capture his interests and inspire his imagination.
+Events: Bill SmithBill Smith is a retired Professional Forester who has resided in in Chico since 1975.
+He has a BS in Forest Management from Michigan Technological University and retired as the "Forest Silviculturist" from the Plumas National Forest in 2010.
+His forte in the Forest Service was large reforestation project logistics and Service Contract Administration.
+Notable accomplishments include serving on the Bidwell Park Commission, securing the three acre "Blue Oak Reserve" within Hillview Terrace Subdivision, and spearheadimg the design and build-out of Baroni Park, a Chico Neighborhood Park.
+Bill leads a Chico Meetup Hiking Group and stays active in Community affairs.
+Currently, Bill is a docent at the Abbey of Our Lady of New Clairvaux, in Vina, Ca., where he leads tours.
+The Abbey is home to 25 Trappist monks, and the property played an important role in California history.
 Events:

 Lorraine SmithLorraine Smith grew up in rural Northern California.
 She went on her first camping trip at age 7 months, and has taken every opportunity to get outdoors ever since.
 After enjoying a career in higher education, Lorraine is thrilled to have more time now to pursue her love of all things outdoors - hiking, birding, camping, kayaking, and learning something new every day about the natural world.
 Since retiring, Lorraine has guided nature walks, and hiking and backpacking adventures, with an emphasis on amateur birding and botanizing.
 Recently she has lead hiking and camping outings with the Osher Lifelong Learning Institute at CSU, Chico.
 Events: